 They are a great resource for someone who’s new to study, returning to study after a long break, or who just needs a refresher of their skills.

-You can make an appointment by phoning 0141 548 4064 or emailing email@example.com or visit their webpage for more information or to arrange and appointment.
+You can make an appointment by emailing email@example.com or visiting their webpage for more information or to arrange and appointment.

 back to top of page